 -

-In a workforce adjustment situation, it’s important to be proactive and investigate other potential employment opportunities within the federal public service.
-Once it’s clear that a work force adjustment is inevitable, employees are obliged to:
+Employees facing workforce adjustment must take a proactive approach to exploring other potential employment opportunities within the federal public service.
+Once it’s clear that a workforce adjustment is inevitable, you should:

-- Be aware of timelines and proactively consider options when they are required to make decisions.
+- Be aware of timelines and proactively consider options when you are required to make decisions.

 - What does it mean to be an “affected”, “surplus” or “opting” employee?